marcioAlmada/strict/README.md

 The aim is that if the value is coherent and casting to the specified type does not cause a loss in precision, then the cast should succeed.

+*Type identifiers are defined as constants in the strict namespace*

 Limitations
 ===========